MVVM or: How I Learned to Stop Worrying and Love the ViewModelJuly 27, 2021

 We plan to make a new LTS release available every two years, the first being before the end of this year.
 Synergy has many close ties with Microsoft .NET, and we will be broadly aligning our release schedule with that of .NET, which also uses an LTS strategy with a two-year cadence.

-LTS releases will be labeled with a major version number, an odd major revision number, and an incrementing build number.
+LTS releases will be labeled with a version number, an odd revision number, and an incrementing build number.
 The first LTS release will be 12.1.n (n being the build number).
 After that will be the 12.3 LTS release in late 2023, the 12.5 LTS release in late 2025, and so on.
-Build numbers will reset with each LTS release, and there will be no patch letter releases under the new scheme.
+There will be no patch letter releases under the new scheme.